bran1501/Check-Your-Data/README.md

 No special instructions for upgrading this app to a newer version.

 Help
-While this app is not formally supported, the developer can be reached at bran1501@gmail.com(OR in splunk-usergroups slack, @Christhian Bran).
+While this app is not formally supported, the developer can be reached at splunkbase@prudentconsulting.com.
 Responses are made on a best effort basis.
 Feedback is always welcome and appreciated! (if you use the User Group approach, include: Learn more about splunk-usergroups slack here: https://docs.splunk.com/Documentation/Community/current/community/Chat#Join_us_on_Slack)